History of Batumi: Ottoman control

-In 1863, the Ottoman government decided to make Batoum a principal town of the Lazistan province and began the construction of a new town to north-west of the extant harbor.
+In 1863, the Ottoman government decided to make Batoum a principal town of the Lazistan province and began the construction of a new town to the north-west of the extant harbor.
 A new fort Burun-Tabiya was also built at the cape of Batoum.
-By 1872, Batum had the population of around 5,000.
+By 1872, Batoum had a population of around 5,000.
 It was ruled by a chief administrator, mutasarrıf, who was directly subordinated to the governor-general (wali) of Trabzon.
-The town was a home to the Italian, Russian, and Persian consulates and an increasingly lively trading center.
+The town was home to the Italian, Russian, and Persian consulates and an increasingly lively trading center.
 Yet, it was a typical Asian town, with scattered houses and muddy streets.

 In spite of the tight Ottoman control, the Russian interest toward Batoum did not fade.
 In 1876, a thorough reconnaissance of the area was made by a Georgian scholar and colonel in the Russian service, Prince Giorgi Kazbegi, who left the only general account of the region available at that time.
 During the Russo-Turkish War of 1877-1878, the Ottomans had Batoum heavily fortified and successfully resisted the Russian amphibious attempts at capturing the town.
 However, an eventual defeat in the war forced the Sublime Porte to cede Batoum and Adjara, among other territories, to the Russian Empire in the Treaty of San Stefano of 3 March 1878.
 This clause was confirmed, following dramatic negotiations, by the final act of the Congress of Berlin in July 1878.
 In exchange for acquiescing in a Russian acquisition of Batoum, the British Foreign Secretary Marquess of Salisbury persuaded the Russian diplomats to declare Batoum a free port, fortifications, naval arsenal, or naval station being forbidden.